masogit/am-browser-doc/docs/start/security.md

 ##	Network and Communication Security
-This chapter provides information about network and communication security.
+This section provides information about network and communication security.
 ### Secure Topology
 AM Browser is designed to be part of a secure architecture, and can meet the challenge of dealing with the security threats to which it could potentially be exposed.
 Several measures are recommended to securely deploy AM Browser: